joshuagu789/fault-tolerant-db/README.md

 1. In addition to the inline source documentation, there are handy tips in [`test/README.txt`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/README.txt) for playing with various testing/debugging options.
 2. You don't need any source code for either Zookeeper or Gigapaxos, nevertheless you are strongly encouraged to download the sources into your IDE so that you can easily browse through the documentation of available methods as well as use debuggers more effectively.
 3. You don't need any binaries other than the ones already included.
-4. You can do this assignment on Windows as well as it does not rely on any Gigapaxos on Zookeeper shell scripts, only Java.
+4. You can do this assignment on Windows as well as it does not rely on any Gigapaxos or Zookeeper shell scripts, only Java.
 5. The RSM option is probably the fewest lines of code followed by Zookeeper followed by the Custom option, however this ordering may not necessarily correspond to the amount of time you might spend getting those options to work.
-6. Do NOT try to implement your own consensus protocol as part of the Custom option as it is an overkill especially since the assignment allows you to use a global assumed-fault-tolerant storage system (file system or database) for coordination anyway.
-7. As always, the tests or config files provided are not intended to be exhaustive, and we may test your code with more stressful tests or configurations.
+6. As always, the tests or config files provided are not intended to be exhaustive, and we may test your code with more stressful tests or configurations.
-8. Always remember to clear all state before every test run (e.g., paxos_logs/ in the GigaPaxos/RSM option and any files/tables/znodes you may have created in the other two options), otherwise you may be potentially carrying over bugs from previous runs.
+7. Always remember to clear all state before every test run (e.g., paxos_logs/ in the GigaPaxos/RSM option and any files/tables/znodes you may have created in the other two options), otherwise you may be potentially carrying over bugs from previous runs.
-9. Always remember that a crash fault-tolerant consistent system must not make any changes to state without going through some kind of a consensus protocol, otherwise you will invariably end up violating safety.
+8. Always remember that a crash fault-tolerant consistent system must not make any changes to state without going through some kind of a consensus protocol, otherwise you will invariably end up violating safety.
-10. It is okay to assume that all application state will be contained in just the one table to which `Grader*` writes.
+9. It is okay to assume that all application state will be contained in just the one table to which `Grader*` writes.

 More based on your FAQs.